AngleProtocol/angle-docs/transmuter/implementation/collateralsManagement.md

 For more details, on how to get setup and verified on Keyring you can check [this guide](https://keyring.notion.site/Keyring-Network-User-Guide-e297b3133d50482896a8f8b83839aacd).

 {% hint style="info" %}
-The detailed state of whether whitelisted collateral assets are supported for agEUR can be found in [Angle Analytics](https://analytics.angle.money).
+The detailed state of whether whitelisted collateral assets are supported for EURA can be found in [Angle Analytics](https://analytics.angle.money).
 {% endhint %}

 ## 🌾 Collateral Management